Learning from Liveable Cities: The Joyce Drohan Travel Award

 - Proposed travel budget

-- Name of a SALA faculty reference who can attest to your capacity to undertake the research and could act as an advisor
+- Name of a SALA faculty member who can attest to your capacity to undertake the research and act as an advisor

 - Confirmation of support or participation if you are proposing external collaboration

-- Acknowledgement that you will return and present the following year at an event at the school in March.
+- Acknowledgement that you will return and present the results of your project at a March event in the school the following year.
 Your presentation will coincide with the announcement of the next award winner

 - You are responsible for providing all the information and support material requested